Special Considerations in Pregnancy

-Pregnant women who are Hispanic or Black may be disproportionately affected by SARS-CoV-2 infection.9 Pregnant women should be counseled about the potential for severe disease from SARS-CoV-2 and measures to protect themselves and their families from infection.
+Pregnant people should be counseled about the increased risk for severe disease from SARS-CoV-2 and the measures they can take to protect themselves and their families from infection.
 These measures include practicing physical distancing, washing their hands regularly, and wearing a face covering (if indicated).
 If the patient is not vaccinated, they should be counseled about wearing a face covering and getting vaccinated against SARS-CoV-2 infection.
 CDC, the American College of Obstetricians and Gynecologists (ACOG), and the Society for Maternal-Fetal Medicine highlight the importance of accessing prenatal care.
-ACOG provides an FAQ on using telehealth to deliver antenatal care, when appropriate.
+ACOG provides a list of frequently asked questions on using telehealth to deliver antenatal care, when appropriate.

-ACOG has developed an algorithm to evaluate and manage pregnant outpatients with suspected or confirmed SARS-CoV-2 infection.
-As in nonpregnant patients, SARS-CoV-2 infection in pregnant patients can present as asymptomatic/presymptomatic disease or with a wide range of clinical manifestations, from mild symptoms that can be managed with supportive care at home to severe disease and respiratory failure requiring ICU admission.
+ACOG has developed an algorithm to evaluate and manage pregnant outpatients with suspected or laboratory-confirmed SARS-CoV-2 infection.
+As in nonpregnant patients, SARS-CoV-2 infection in pregnant patients can present as asymptomatic/presymptomatic disease or with a wide range of clinical manifestations, from mild symptoms that can be managed with supportive care at home to severe disease and respiratory failure that requires ICU admission.
 As in other patients, the illness severity, underlying comorbidities, and clinical status of pregnant patients with symptoms that are compatible with COVID-19 should be assessed to determine whether in-person evaluation for potential hospitalization is needed.

 If hospitalization is indicated, care should be provided in a facility that can conduct maternal and fetal monitoring, when appropriate.
 The management of COVID-19 in the pregnant patient may include:

-- Fetal and uterine contraction monitoring, when appropriate, based on gestational age
+- Fetal and uterine contraction monitoring based on gestational age, when appropriate

 - Individualized delivery planning

-- A multispecialty, team-based approach that may include consultation with obstetric, maternal-fetal medicine, infectious disease, pulmonary and critical care, and pediatric specialists, as appropriate.
+- A multispecialty, team-based approach that may include consultation with obstetric, maternal-fetal medicine, infectious disease, pulmonary-critical care, and pediatric specialists, as appropriate.

 Timing of Delivery

-- Detailed guidance relating to timing of delivery and risk of vertical transmission of SARS-CoV-2 is provided by ACOG.10
+ACOG provides detailed guidance on the timing of delivery and the risk of vertical transmission of SARS-CoV-2.

-- Specific guidance for post-delivery management of infants born to mothers with known or suspected SARS-CoV-2 infection, including breastfeeding recommendations, is provided by the CDC14,15 and the American Academy of Pediatrics, as well as the Special Considerations in Children section in these Guidelines.
+Specific guidance on the post-delivery management of infants born to mothers with known or suspected SARS-CoV-2 infection, including breastfeeding recommendations, is provided by CDC and the American Academy of Pediatrics, as well as the Special Considerations in Children section in these Guidelines.

 - Ellington S, Strid P, Tong VT, et al. Characteristics of women of reproductive age with laboratory-confirmed SARS-CoV-2 infection by pregnancy status—United States, January 22–June 7, 2020.
 MMWR Morb Mortal Wkly Rep. 2020;69(25):769-775.
 Available at: https://www.ncbi.nlm.nih.gov/pubmed/32584795.